jundalisay/spblist/content/en/research/sarkar/microvita/chapter-01b.md

 **These microvita are a creation in the internal phase, rather in the returning phase of cosmic expression.** *

-> *Superphysics Note: Microvita comes from matter which can only happen through supernovae or nebulae

 Phase | Description